declan93/PGS-LMM/README.md

 This will submit the job scripts to the HPC scheduler with a previous job completion dependency for each script.

+## Limitations
+Currently the pipeline will generate LOCO covariate files on the fly for 10 PCS, age, sex, batch and centre.
+Any deviation from these covariates will require the user change the covariate generating scripts `makeCovars.sh` & `makePgsCovars.sh`

+The user can opt to use `SBayesR` instead of `PRSice` by following the instructions in `pipeline.sh` and editing the releavant scripts

 ## Job Scripts
 Brief summary of each script